-These chicken wings are dry-rubbed with a blend of spices then cooked to absolute perfection in our secret weapon, the air fryer.
+Also, these chicken wings are dry-rubbed with a blend of spices then cooked to absolute perfection in our secret weapon, the

 Air fryers are countertop cooking devices that circulate piping hot air onto the food in a fryer-style basket.
 There isn’t a need for too much oil, so it’s not technically “frying” the food, although it does result in super crispy bites that have such a satisfying crunch.

-When it comes to thinking about wings, sauce tends to jump to the mind first — after all, wings dripping in barbecue sauce are a mainstay of the imagination.
+When it comes to wings, a saucy marinade might be the first thing that pops into your mind.
+After all, wings dripping in barbecue sauce are a mainstay of the imagination.
 But a dry rub actually has some benefits over the sauce.
 On a basic level, dry-rubbed wings are way less messy than saucy ones.